gbdev/pandocs/src/SGB_VRAM_Transfer.md

-The above method works only when recursing the following things: BG Map must display unsigned characters $00-$FF on the screen; $00..$13 in first line, $14..$27 in next line, etc. The Game Boy display must be enabled, the display may not be scrolled, OBJ sprites should not overlap the background tiles, the BGP palette register must be set to $E4.
+The above method works only when recursing the following things: BG Map must display unsigned characters $00-$FF on the screen; $00..$13 in first line, $14..$27 in next line, etc. The Game Boy display must be enabled, the display may not be scrolled, objects (sprites) should not overlap the background tiles, the BGP palette register must be set to $E4.

 ## Transfer Time